External Ids for TOP1MT Gene

 UniProtKB/Swiss-Prot for TOP1MT Gene

 Releases the supercoiling and torsional tension of DNA introduced during duplication of mitochondrial DNA by transiently cleaving and rejoining one strand of the DNA duplex.
 Introduces a single-strand break via transesterification at a target site in duplex DNA.
 The scissile phosphodiester is attacked by the catalytic tyrosine of the enzyme, resulting in the formation of a DNA-(3-phosphotyrosyl)-enzyme intermediate and the expulsion of a 5-OH DNA strand.
-The free DNA strand then undergoes passage around the unbroken strand thus removing DNA supercoils.
+The free DNA strand then rotates around the intact phosphodiester bond on the opposing strand, thus removing DNA supercoils.
 Finally, in the religation step, the DNA 5-OH attacks the covalent intermediate to expel the active-site tyrosine and restore the DNA phosphodiester backbone (By similarity).